-V. REPORTING PROHIBITED CONDUCT
+IV.
+REPORTING PROHIBITED CONDUCT

-- A. Any student who believes they have been the victim of unlawful sex discrimination or sexual harassment, or any person (including the parent of a student) with actual knowledge of conduct which may constitute unlawful sex discrimination or sexual harassment toward a student should report the alleged acts as soon as possible to the Title IX Coordinator. - B. Any employee of MSA who has experienced, has actual knowledge of, or has witnessed unlawful sex discrimination, including sexual harassment, or who otherwise becomes aware of unlawful sex discrimination, including sexual harassment, must promptly report the allegations to the Title IX Coordinator without screening or investigating the report or allegations. - C. A report of unlawful sex discrimination or sexual harassment may be made at any time, including during non-business hours, and may be made in person, by mail, by telephone, or by e-mail using the Title IX Coordinator's contact information.
+- A. Any student who believes they have been the victim of unlawful sex discrimination or sexual harassment, or any person (including the parent of a student) with actual knowledge of conduct which may constitute unlawful sex discrimination or sexual harassment toward a student should report the alleged acts as soon as possible to the Title IX Coordinator. - B. Any employee of Math and Science Academy who has experienced, has actual knowledge of, or has witnessed unlawful sex discrimination, including sexual harassment, or who otherwise becomes aware of unlawful sex discrimination, including sexual harassment, must promptly report the allegations to the Title IX Coordinator without screening or investigating the report or allegations. - C. A report of unlawful sex discrimination or sexual harassment may be made at any time, including during non-business hours, and may be made in person, by mail, by telephone, or by e-mail using the Title IX Coordinator's contact information.
 A report may also be made by any other means that results in the Title IX Coordinator receiving the person's verbal or written report. - D. Sexual harassment may constitute both a violation of this policy and criminal law.
-To the extent the alleged conduct may constitute a crime, MSA may report the alleged conduct to law enforcement authorities.
-The school district encourages complainants to report criminal behavior to the police immediately.
+To the extent the alleged conduct may constitute a crime, Math and Science Academy may report the alleged conduct to law enforcement authorities.
+Math and Science Academy encourages complainants to report criminal behavior to the police immediately.

-INITIAL RESPONSE AND ASSESSMENT BY THE TITLE IX COORDINATOR
+V. INITIAL RESPONSE AND ASSESSMENT BY THE TITLE IX COORDINATOR